 Three countries, four women and a cross-border solidarity

-In the fall of 2019, PeaceWomen Across the Globe brought together peace activists from Colombia, Nepal and the Philippines to share their experiences of armed conflict and of the subsequent peace efforts in their countries and to benefit from each other's expertise.
+In 2019, we brought peace activists from Colombia, Nepal and the Philippines together to share their experiences of armed conflict and of the subsequent peace efforts and to benefit from each other's expertise.

 Short film about a participant of a Women's Peace Table in Nepal, whose husband was disappeared during the armed conflict.
 Nepali with English subtitles, 2023